 Health and Care LGBTQ+ Leaders Network

-In June 2020 the NHS Confederation launched a new network for LGBTQ+ leaders and allies from a diverse range of roles and backgrounds across health and care.
-The network is a platform for the LGBTQ+ community to listen, share and engage with peers and wider stakeholders to:
+The NHS Confederation launched this network for lesbian, gay, bisexual, transgender and queer (LGBTQ+) leaders and allies from a diverse range of roles and backgrounds across health and care.

 Visit Health and Care LGBTQ+ Leaders Network to find out more information and to join.
 You can also follow the network on Twitter @NHSC_LGBTQ.

-On 21 July 2020, NHS Employers in partnership with the Health and Care LGBTQ+ Leaders Network hosted a virtual event Responding to LGBTQ+ equalities during COVID-19 and beyond to explore the inequalities experienced by LGBTQ+ people, and in particular those experiences of LGBTQ+ healthcare staff during the COVID-19 pandemic.
+NHS Employers in partnership with the Health and Care LGBTQ+ Leaders Network hosted a virtual event Responding to LGBTQ+ equalities during COVID-19 and beyond to explore the inequalities experienced by LGBTQ+ people.

-The report highlighted the view that LGBT people are being let down in health and social care, by structures and services that are not inclusive or designed with them in mind.
+In October 2019, the House of Commons Women and Equalities Committee published the Health and Social Care and LGBT Communities report.
+This report highlighted the view that LGBT people are being let down in health and social care, by structures and services that are not inclusive or designed with them in mind.
 LGBT people were expected to fit into systems that assume they are straight and cisgender.
-But the Committee has found that deep inequalities exist in health outcomes for these communities and that treating them the same as non-LGBT people will not address these poor outcomes
+But the committee has found that deep inequalities exist in health outcomes for these communities and that treating them the same as non-LGBT people will not address these poor outcomes.

-Furthermore In 2018, Stonewall published a report with YouGov called LGBT in Britain: Health Report.
-The report is the latest in a series on the state-of-the-nation LGBT in Britain, which uncovers the alarmingly high rates of poor mental health experienced by lesbian, gay, bi and trans (LGBT) in Britain today.
+- Stonewall published a report with YouGov in 2018 called LGBT in Britain: Health Report.
+The report was part of a series on the state-of-the-nation LGBT in Britain, which uncovers the alarmingly high rates of poor mental health experienced by LGBT people in Britain.

-In November 2018 the Government published the LGBT Action Plan.
-The four-year plan contains more than 75 commitments aimed at improving the lives of lesbian, gay, bisexual and transgender people.
-Some of the key actions include: Appointing a national LGBT health adviser to provide leadership on reducing the health inequalities that LGBT people face; Extending the anti-homophobic, b-iphobic and transphobic bullying programme in schools; Bringing forward proposals to end the practice of conversion therapy in the UK; and Taking further action on LGBT hate crime – improving the recording and reporting of, and police response to, hate crime.
+- The Government published the LGBT Action Plan in November 2018.
+The four-year plan contains more than 75 commitments aimed at improving the lives of LGBT people.
+Some of the key actions include: Appointing a national LGBT health adviser to provide leadership on reducing the health inequalities that LGBT people face; Extending the anti-homophobic, b-iphobic and transphobic bullying programme in schools; Bringing forward proposals to end the practice of conversion therapy in the UK; and Taking further action on LGBT hate crime – improving the recording and reporting of, and police response to hate crime.

-In response the NHS in March 2019 announced the appointment of the first ever National Advisor for LGBT Health in the NHS, Dr Michael Brady, the Medical Director of the Terrence Higgins Trust and HIV consultant at Kings College Hospital.
+- In response the NHS in March 2019 announced the appointment of the first ever national advisor for LGBT health in the NHS, Dr Michael Brady, the medical director of the Terrence Higgins Trust and HIV consultant at Kings College Hospital.
 Subsequently Dr Brady has developed an action plan setting how he will be working with the NHS to address key LGBT issues.
-Most recently he shared his plans during a session on the NHS Employers partners programme module.
+He also shared his plans during a session a NHS Employers partners programme module.

 Research on LGBT+ staff networks